Criminology and Sociology BSc (Hons) – 2022 entry

-This course will develop your understanding of the concepts, theories and principles of both criminology and sociology, and how they apply to a range of areas.
+This course will develop your understanding of the concepts, theories and principles of both criminology and sociology.
+You’ll also learn how they apply to a range of areas.

-From Year 2, you’ll also be able to choose from a variety of different modules, such as hate crime and cyber-crime, among others.
-These are all taught by experts in the field, meaning that content is always up-to-date and covers issues at the cutting-edge of current criminological and sociological debate.
+From second-year, you’ll also be able to choose from a variety of different modules, such as hate crime and cyber-crime, among others.
+All our modules are taught by experts in the field, meaning that content is always up-to-date and covers issues at the cutting-edge of current criminological and sociological debate.

 You’ll be able to take advantage of a range of facilities on this course, including a recently expanded and fully networked computer laboratory.